 As a poet, spoken word artist, and memoirist, I self-publish my work under the name, Full of Myself Productions.
-To date, I offer three poetry chapbooks in e-chapbook format (PDF) at no cost to readers of Mixed Metaphors, Oh My!, though all copyrights apply and all rights are reserved.
+To date, I offer four poetry chapbooks in e-chapbook format (PDF) at no cost to readers of Mixed Metaphors, Oh My!, though all copyrights apply and all rights are reserved.
 Future projects include the production of limited-edition, illustrated letterpress versions of the chapbooks for purchase.
 Also slated for future publication is the memoir, Perfectly Flawed.
 Featured vignettes can be found on this site.

 What is a chapbook?

 History of chapbooks*

 A chapbook is a pocket-sized booklet.
 The term chapbook was popularized in the 19th century referring to a variety of ephemera (disposable printed material) and popular or folk literature including pamphlets, political and religious tracts, nursery rhymes, poetry, folk tales, children’s literature and almanacs.
 The term is derived from chapmen, a variety of peddler, who sold such literature as part of their stock.
 Today it is used to describe publications, usually poetry, of up to about 40 pages, ranging from low-cost productions to expensive, finely produced editions.

 Chapbook typically denotes poetry publications bound with some form of saddle stitch, though many are perfect bound, folded, or wrapped.
 These publications range from low-cost productions to finely produced, hand-made editions.
 More recently, the popularity of fiction chapbooks has also increased.